azmyar/os232/links.md

 * [File Management in Linux](https://www.geeksforgeeks.org/file-management-in-linux/) --- This website provides guidance on Linux file management, including instructions for using relevant commands!

 * [Files & File Systems: Crash Course Computer Science #20](https://www.youtube.com/watch?v=KN8YgJnShPM) --- The video covers computer file systems, file organization, file formats, data storage, metadata, and hierarchical file systems for efficient data management.

+## WEEK 04

+* [Pointers in C](https://www.youtube.com/watch?v=2ybLD6_2gKM) --- This straight-to-the-point video explains about pointers in low level memory access!

+## WEEK 05

+* [Introduction to Memory](https://youtu.be/PujjqfUhtNo?si=Ru-xjYLxVAXeAryn) --- You can never go wrong with a nesos academy video, check out this nesos video about memory!

+## WEEK 06

+* [Fork() in C Programming Language](https://www.section.io/engineering-education/fork-in-c-programming-language/) --- this website explains about fork() function some examples in C programming language.

+## WEEK 07

+* [How to Use SCP Command](https://linuxize.com/post/how-to-use-scp-command-to-securely-transfer-files/) --- This website has been my 'go to' when SCP command is neeeded.

+## WEEK 08

+* [LFS 12.0 - How to build Linux From Scratch 12.0](https://youtube.com/playlist?list=PLyc5xVO2uDsA5QPbtj_eYU8J0qrvU6315&si=OrWhRurTMIwcwcqU) --- A Thorough Step-by-Step Manual for Constructing Linux From Scratch